pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/aks-hosted.md

 ### Deployment Steps

-See the README.md file provided with the installer package for detailed deployment steps.
+See the [README](https://github.com/pulumi/pulumi-self-hosted-installers/aks-hosted/README.md) file provided with the installer package for detailed deployment steps.

 ## ECS-Hosted System Management and Maintenance

 ### Pulumi Service Updates

 When deploying the service, it is recommended to pin the Pulumi Service image tag to a specific version.
-See the installer's README file for how to set the `imageTag` configuration property for the installer to use.
+See the installer's [README](https://github.com/pulumi/pulumi-self-hosted-installers/aks-hosted/README.md) file to set the `imageTag` configuration property for the installer to use.

 When ready to update the Pulumi Sevice containers to use a different version, do the following: